Ivanka Trump Jokes She Has ‘Hardest Job In The World’ As The President’s Daughter

-Ivanka Trump attended the annual Gridiron dinner in her father’s stead, and tried to make light of all of the criticism by making a few off the cuff jokes of her own.
+Ivanka Trump attended the annual Gridiron dinner in her father’s stead, and tried to make light of all of the criticism by making a few off-the-cuff jokes of her own.
 With an audience full of journalists, it was difficult to convince the crowd that simply being the daughter of Donald Trump is the hardest job in the world.

 “The press seems to think it’s ironic that I, born of great privilege, think people want to work for what they are given.
 As if being Donald Trump’s daughter isn’t the hardest job in the world.”